 A station ready to transmit will sense the medium first, if the medium is busy, and then it will defer.
 If the medium is free for a specified amount of time (called the distributed inter-frame space, DIFS), the station is allowed to transmit.
 The receiving station will check the CRC of the packet, and if the packet was received successfully, send an acknowledgement packet (ACK).
-If the sender does not receive the acknowledgment within a certain time interval, then the sender knows that there was a collision and will retransmit up to a certain retransmission limit.
-Before retransmitting, the sender will employ a random exponential backoff that prevents the colliding stations from retransmitting at the same exact moment.
+If the sender does not receive the acknowledgment to a certain retransmission limit.
+Before retransmitting, the sender will random exponential backoff that prevents the colliding stations from at the same exact moment.

-In addition to ACKs, 802.11b employs so-called "virtual carrier sense" via the use of RTS/CTS packets.
-When a station wishes to send to another station, it may optionally first send a RTS packet (containing the length of the requested transmission) in the manner described above.
-The receiving station will respond with a CTS packet that all other hidden terminals of the sender can hear, with a time period specified that the sender will be allowed to transmit (the "network allocation vector", or NAV).
-Other senders in the network will respect this CTS packet and corresponding NAV time, preventing collisions.
-Since RTS/CTS packets are very short, they minimize the overhead related to collisions if they do occur.
-In actual 802.11b implementations, RTS/CTS is only used when the length of a packet exceeds a "RTS threshold" - which on most typical cards is around 2Kb.
-Thus, typically RTS/CTS are very rarely used if ever in actual 802.11b networks.
+ACKs, 802.11b employs so-called "virtual carrier sense" via the use of markets.
+When a station wishes to send to another station, it may optionally RTS packet (containing the length of the requested transmission) in the method above.
+The receiving station will respond with a CTS packet that all terminals of the sender can hear, with a time period specified that the e allowed to transmit (the "network allocation vector", or NAV).
+Other the network will respect this CTS packet and corresponding NAV time, collisions.
+Since RTS/CTS packets are very short, they minimize the method to collisions if they do occur.
+In actual 802.11b implementations, collisions is around 2Kb.
+Thus, typically RTS/CTS are very rarely used if 802.11b networks.

-The following diagram in Figure 2.5 illustrates the typical exchange between two 802.11b nodes in a network:
+diagram in Figure 2.5 illustrates the typical exchange between two and a network: